 - American Dad!: In "Spelling Bee My Baby", after Steve and Akiko's mothers begin to fight over whose child will win the spelling bee, Principal Lewis appears in medieval garb to paraphrase the play's opening lines.Lewis: Two households, both alike in dignity.
 In fair Langley, where we lay out scene.
 SHAKESPEARE, BITCHES!

-- Family Guy: In "The King is Dead", Peter says "Put enough monkeys in a room with a typewriter and they'll produce Shakespare".
-The ensuing cutaway depicts a group of monkeys gathered around a computer trying to find a good word for the phrase "A [X] by any other name..."
+- Family Guy: In "The King is Dead", Peter says "Put enough monkeys in a room with a typewriter and they'll produce Shakespeare".
+The ensuing cutaway depicts a group of monkeys gathered around a computer trying to find a good word for the phrase "An [X] by any other name..."

 - Looney Tunes:

-- In the short Hamateur Night, two talent show contestants act out the balcony scene as part of their act.
+- In the short Hamatuer Night, two talent show contestants act out the balcony scene as part of their act.

-- In Stage Door Cartoon, Bugs puts Elmer out on stage in tights and instructs him to say "What wight thwough yonder window bweaks."
+- In Stage Door Cartoon, Bugs Bunny puts Elmer Fudd out on stage in tights and instructs him to say, "What wight thwough yonder window bweaks."

 - The balcony scene is referenced by Bugs and Witch Hazel in A Witch's Tangled Hare.